 Take notes on a board or Padlet.
 Exploring Lewis Latimer's Family History, think about the facts that he knows about his parents.
 What are their names?
 How long have they been in America?
+When did they escape?
 What do you know about your family?